microsoft/mu_basecore/Readme.rst

 - Modifies DxeCapsuleProcessLib so that UpdateImageProgress() returns success even if DisplayUpdateProgress() returns EFI_ERROR.
 This allows capsule update to proceed even if there are errors in the progress reporting.
 - Integrate VariablePolicy libraries and DXE driver into the Variable Services stack.
 Include unit tests, even though unit test framework isn't quite in place.
+- Switched to MuLogging Compiler error/warning parser and added output to console in addition to JUNIT XML
 - Modified FmpAuthenticationLibPkcs7 to utilize the EKU checking capabilities in BaseCryptLib if a PCD (gFmpDevicePkgTokenSpaceGuid.PcdFmpDxeRequiredEKU) is set.

 Bug Fixes-dev